Treatments Available for Herniated Disc by Our Chiropractor

-Rhizotomy surgeries are preformed where the primary goal is to destroy the nerve that is causing pain or problems.
+Rhizotomy surgeries are performed where the primary goal is to destroy the nerve that is causing pain or problems.
 This technique is most often used for spastic issues like in spastic diplegia or in spastic cerebral palsy, however, is also used for pain.

 Discectomy is where the disc itself is cut off and removed to allow more room for the nerve or spinal cord.

-Chiropractic treatments focus on the entire joint complex, the ligaments, tendons, muscles, bones and joints.
+Chiropractic treatments focus on the entire joint complex, the ligaments, tendons, muscles, bones, and joints.
 The concept is to activate the joint and get everything moving.
 This increase in normal function decreases muscle spasm and thus pressure on nerves and allows disc function to return to normal.
 The reduction in spasm and the return to normal function will also allow for the inflammation to start reducing which will lead to a further decrease in pain and help restore function.

 These treatments can often times be combined to achieve faster results or even better results.

-For instance combining steroid injections with chiropractic and spinal decompression can substantially reduce total treatment time and the need for surgery.
+For instance, combining steroid injections with chiropractic and spinal decompression can substantially reduce total treatment time and the need for surgery.